Georgette Valle

-Georgette W. Valle (née Vikingstad; October 31, 1924) is an American former politician in the state of Washington.
+Georgette W. Valle (née Vikingstad; October 31, 1924 – July 10, 2024) was an American politician in the state of Washington.
 Valle served in the Washington House of Representatives as a Democrat from the 31st District, as well as the 34th District.

 Biography

-As a Democratic Party member, Valle worked on local campaigns and served as Legislative Chairwoman for the Highline chapter of the National Organization of Women.
-She later became Legislative Chairwoman of the Democratic Party's 1969 Task Force and acted as a catalyst for bringing environmentalists in touch with the Democratic Caucus.
-She is an alumna of the University of Minnesota graduating with a degree in occupational therapy and has worked as an occupational therapist.
+Valle worked on local campaigns and served as legislative chairwoman for the Highline chapter of the National Organization of Women.
+She later became legislative chairwoman of the Democratic Party's 1969 task force, and acted as a catalyst for bringing environmentalists in touch with the Democratic Caucus.
+She was an alumna of the University of Minnesota graduating with a degree in occupational therapy and worked as an occupational therapist.
 She was married to Odd Valle, originally from Norway, who was a dentist.
+Valle died in her sleep at home on July 10, 2024, at the age of 99.
+Washington State Governor Jay Inslee directed flags at all state agency facilities to be lowered to half-staff on July 30, 2024 in her honor.